MiaNSlater/Prolog-Expert-System/README.md

 # Prolog-Expert-System

 Diabetes Diagnosis software created with Prolog.
 (UNI PROJECT.
-NOT INTENDED FOR COMMERCIAL USE)
+NOT INTENDED FOR COMMERCIAL USE.)